abiosoft/caddyserver.com/public/blog/is-caddy-free.md

 - Ranking higher in search results due to automatic HTTPS
 - Or, just the humanity and goodwill inside you ("warm fuzzies" guaranteed)

 Keep in mind that commercial offerings for similar web servers cost anywhere from $80 one-time to $1900/yr.
-(And none of can do what Caddy does.)
+(And none of them do what Caddy does.)
 My [text editor](https://www.sublimetext.com) costs $70, even just your domain name probably costs ~$12/yr.
 (If you support us well enough, we'll send you swag!)

 You can still download Caddy without paying, but think of it as a trial period.
 If you like it and keep using it, you're encouraged to come back and pay what it's worth to you or your company.